| | | | | |

 Outdoor Bar Cart Filled with Ice Cream Float Supplies

 I used our outdoor bar cart to set everything up, but any table will work.
 Chances are it will get messy, so opt for something that isn’t too precious or cover it with a waterproof table cloth to be safe.
+You could also use a large tray.

 Keep a kitchen towel handy and some napkins too.